-The Offeror's price proposal is worth 33.3% of the total points, which is fifty (50).
-Offerors shall enter the total sum price for the one (1) year of services as the Unit Price in US Dollars and Cents when submitting their offer.
+The Offeror's price proposal is worth sixteen point seven percent (16.7)% of the total points, which is five (5) total points.
+Offerors shall enter the total sum price for the one (1) year(s) services as the Unit Price in US Dollars and Cents when submitting their offer in HIePRO.